margols/330-PLP/MatLabTutorial.md

 MatLab comes with a programming enviornment so there is no need to download an external programming environment.

 ### Writing Comments in MatLab
+-Everything in MatLab is stored in a matrix
 - The symbol % can be used to comment in MatLab
 ``` cadence
 %this is how you write a comment